help-AY/MDEF/docs/term-1/04_living-with-your-own-ideas.md

 # living with your own ideas
 november_2022

-this week was very interesting.

-initially after a couple of weeks of very theoratical-heavy approach - it was fun to get physical with the scrap materials, conceptually.
+this week was quite interesting.
+After several weeks of a highly theoretical approach, it was refreshing to get hands-on with scrap materials and bring conceptual ideas to life.

 ## make a companion_